plazinho/flask_test/README.md

 - Run 'bot.py' to start the bot

 ### In order to get a recommendation from the bot:
-- In order to get a recommendation from the bot send artist name you are interested in
+- Send artist name you are interested in
 - Bot will check if the artist exists in local database.
 If not then with a help of Genius API local DB will be updated.
 Otherwise bot will make a recommendation of a top10 similar artists right away

 ### Available commands:
 - /start - welcome message